Hi, my name is Clair and I am a wife, mother, blogger and entrepreneur.

 However, in 2015, I decided to embark upon a new career that would involve working with horses again.

 I pretty much stumbled across saddler training and whilst having a natural creative flair and a hands-on approach to handcrafting and sewing I immediately booked myself onto a Basic Leather course, followed by a saddle repairing course.

-Eventually, I was accepted onto an Adult training scheme with the Saddlery Training Centre in Salisbury where I have been learning the skills of working with leather ever since and subsequently undertaking the City and Guilds exams, in order to become a qualified Saddler.
+Eventually, I was accepted onto an adult training scheme with the Saddlery Training Centre in Salisbury, where I have been learning the skills of working with leather ever since and subsequently undertaking the City and Guilds exams, in order to become a qualified Saddler.

-In addition to this, I have become a bit of a blogger where I have been writing about my journey to becoming a saddler.
-If you would like to check out my blog site, click here.
+In addition to this, I have become a bit of a blogger where I have been documenting my journey in becoming a Saddler.
+If you want to check out my blog site, click here.

 I started training with leather in 2015 and within a year I went on to enrol onto an adult training scheme with The Saddlery Training Centre to train to become a qualified Saddler.

 I have already completed the City & Guilds Level 2 & 3 in Bridle Making and Level 2 in Saddle Making qualifications and I hope to complete the exams for Level 3 Saddle Making in May 2019.